Starting a resume is as simple as smiling into the mirror, but almost as hard as smiling every day.

 - Open the Original Job Description

 Secondly, research about your target job description.
-Analyze the keywords you can use and write your resume summary/objective/profile.
+Analyze the keywords you can use and then start writing your resume summary/objective.
 Note that they serve the following common purposes:

-Thirdly, you should know the difference between the a career objective and a resume statement.
+Thirdly, you should know the difference between a career objective and a resume statement.

 The resume objective statement represents your ambitious side and talks about your expectations.
 It is important for a candidate who is about to join the industry to include an objective statement.